-Are you unemployed or low-income?
+Are you unemployed or under-employed?
 Have you been laid off or received a notice of lay-off?
-If so, you might be eligible for a grant that can really help you get trained, certified and placed in your new job.
+If so, you might be eligible for a government grant that can really help you get trained, certified and placed in your new job.
 There is no cost to you.
 Let’s see if you qualify!

-With the number of computer networks doubling every 5 years, the job demand for Information Technology employees continues to shoot up for this high paid career.
+With the number of computer networks doubling every five years, the job demand for IT workers continues to heat up for this high paid career.
 If you qualify you can use the WIOA grant to get the certifications the employers we work with are looking for|: CompTIA, Microsoft, Cisco, Oracle, VMware and more

 Instead of having us talk about ourselves, why don’t we see what our clients have to say.